A topic from the subject of Synthesis in Chemistry.

 Procedure:

-3. Heat the mixture under reflux for 2 hours to form the Grignard reagent.
+3. Heat the mixture under reflux for 2-3 hours (monitoring the reaction for completion) to form the phenylmagnesium bromide Grignard reagent.

-7. Wash the organic layer with water and brine.
+9. Wash the organic layer successively with water and saturated brine solution.

-• Reaction with acetone: The Grignard reagent reacts with acetone to form a tertiary alcohol, which is the desired product.
+• Reaction with acetone: The Grignard reagent reacts with acetone to form a tertiary alcohol (2-phenyl-2-propanol in this case).

 Significance:

-Grignard reactions are versatile methods for synthesizing various organic compounds.
-They are particularly useful for the preparation of tertiary alcohols, which are important intermediates in many chemical reactions.
+Grignard reactions are versatile methods for synthesizing various organic compounds, including alcohols, ketones, and carboxylic acids.
+They are powerful tools in organic chemistry for carbon-carbon bond formation and are particularly useful for the preparation of tertiary alcohols, which are important intermediates and building blocks in the synthesis of many pharmaceuticals and other complex molecules.

 Share on: